 Bank of Canada Governor Mark Carney, testifying to the House of Commons Finance Committee in Ottawa yesterday, said the country’s labor market still has slack and there are mixed signals in housing.
 He reiterated that the greatest threats to the national economy are external.

 The central bank last week whipped markets between positive and negative growth sentiment as Carney said the need for higher interest rates has become “less imminent” a day after strengthening the case for tightening monetary policy.

 Even as natural gas prices remain near historic lows and weigh on TransCanada profits, its expansion into crude shipments is being welcomed by bond investors.
-The spread, or premium investors demand over benchmark government bonds, on TransCanada debt has narrowed an average seven basis points this month to 121 basis points, according to a Bank of America (BAC) Merrill Lynch index of Canadian corporate five to 10-year debt.
+The spread, or premium investors demand over benchmark government bonds, on TransCanada debt has narrowed an average seven basis points this month to 121 basis points, according to a Bank of America (BAC:US) Merrill Lynch index of Canadian corporate five to 10-year debt.
 The comparable index narrowed an average of four basis points.

 The Phoenix deal is “a credit positive as it further diversifies the company,” said Kolodzie.